MosesSupposes/Purescript-By-Example/text/chapter4.md

 - The `ls` function enumerates the files in a directory.
 - The `filename` function returns the file name for a `Path`.
 - The `size` function returns the file size for a `Path` which represents a file.
-- The `isDirectory` function tests whether a function is a file or a directory.
+- The `isDirectory` function tests whether a `Path` is a file or a directory.

 In terms of types, we have the following type definitions: